SwiftGen/SwiftGen/README.md

 > ❗️ If you're migrating from older SwiftGen versions, don't forget to [read the Migration Guide](https://github.com/SwiftGen/SwiftGen/blob/master/Documentation/MigrationGuide.md).

-The tool is provided as a unique `swiftgen` binary command-line that accepts a configuration file, through which subcommands are invoked to parse various resources types and generate code.
+SwiftGen is provided as a single command-line tool which uses a configuration file to run various actions (subcommands).

+Each action described in the configuration file (`strings`, `fonts`, `ib`, …) typically corresponds to a type of input resources to parse (strings files, IB files, Font files, JSON files, …), allowing you to generate constants for each types of those input files.

-Simply create a `swiftgen.yml` YAML file to list all the subcommands to invoke, and for each subcommand, the list of arguments to pass to it.
+To use SwiftGen, simply create a `swiftgen.yml` YAML file to list all the subcommands to invoke, and for each subcommand, the list of arguments to pass to it.
 For example:

 ```yaml
 strings: